 It is still kind of amazing to me where the Tallis Scholars have come after their rather inauspicious beginnings with this repertory, but this is a clear & coherent interpretation, laying out this music in an easy-to-follow fashion with no gimmickry.
 Handling the large-scale music of this era clearly & convincingly in matters of phrasing, rhythm, and tempo has not been easily accomplished to date, so this is another real achievement.

 Over time, I've also come to more of an appreciation for these masses, particularly the first.
-(The first, according to the other on the program, not chronologically, develops many of the techniques originating in the second.)
+(The first, according to the order on the program, not chronologically, develops many of the techniques originating in the second.)
 They fit very nicely into this recommended discography.

 To renaissance sacred listTodd M. McComb